Essential Book Cover Design Tools for Authors

-Your book cover is often your first — and most powerful — marketing tool.
-Whether you’re designing your own or collaborating with a professional, these tools can help you create covers that grab attention and reflect your genre.
+Your book cover is often your first and most powerful marketing tool.
+Whether you’re designing it yourself or working with a professional, quality tools can help you create covers that grab attention and reflect your genre.

 💡 This post is part of our Ultimate Tools for Authors series.
 Explore tools for writing, publishing, promotion, email marketing, and more.